DoreenRiepel/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 ---

-I am a PhD student in the research group of Eike Kiltz at Ruhr University Bochum (RUB), Germany, in the DFG Cluster of Excellence “Cyber Security in the Age of Large-Scale Adversaries“ (CASA).
+I am a 4th PhD student in the research group of Eike Kiltz at Ruhr University Bochum (RUB), Germany, in the DFG Cluster of Excellence “Cyber Security in the Age of Large-Scale Adversaries“ (CASA).

 I am interested in public-key cryptography and in particular in provable security.
 My research focuses on the design and analysis of cryptographic protocols.

+I am lucky to have worked with inspiring researchers on the topic of (password) authenticated key exchange in several collaborations.
+In Summer 2021 I did a virtual internship at NTT Research mentored by Hoeteck Wee working on attribute-based encryption.
+We finally met in person during my stay at UC Berkeley in Spring 2022, where I visited the Crypto group of Sanjam Garg.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.